NuGet/NuGetDocs/NuGet.Docs/ndocs/Guides/Build-for-NET Standard.md

 </table>

-Referenceing this table and based on our requirements we will target .NET Standard 1.4

-If you're not quite familiar with the .NET Standard, refer to the [.NET Standard Library](https://docs.microsoft.com/en-us/dotnet/articles/standard/library) to learn more.
+Referenceing this table and based on our requirements we will target .NET Standard 1.4.
+For more information on the .NET Standard, refer to the [.NET Standard Library](https://docs.microsoft.com/en-us/dotnet/articles/standard/library) to learn more.

 ##Create new Project
 In Visual Studio, choose File, New, Project.
 In the New Project dialog, expand the Visual C# node and choose the Windows node, and then choose Class Library (Portable for iOS, Android and Windows).
 Change the name to AppLogger.